Sanglorian/orcus/Orcus Classes and Powers - current.md

 ### Class Features

 **Out of Nowhere (11th level):** You can spend an action point on a surprise round if you are granted one.
-If you spend an action point on your first turn in an encounter, you gain two actions.
+If you spend an action point on your first turn in an encounter, you gain one standard action and one move action (in either order).

 **Complete Control (11th level):** If you have grappled a target with a garrote, you can shunt the target 1 square or render the target prone without having to roll to sustain the grapple.